 The Consumer Product Safety Commission reports that approximately two million homes in the United States were built or renovated using aluminum wiring in the electrical circuits.
 Aluminum wiring repair is a serious electrical service need for many older St Louis and surrounding area home.
 Consumer Product Safety Commission also states that if safety procedures are not deployed that every outlet, light switch and electrical box connected to these circuits is simply a fire that is waiting to happen.

-Aluminum wiring was used in some homes from the mid-1960s to the early 1970s.
-It is a probable fire hazard because of problems regarding expansion, micro-fretting and arcing at connectors, which can cause overheating at connections between the wire, devices or at aluminum wire splices.
+Aluminum wiring was used in some new home construction and existing home remodels from the mid-1960s to the early 1970s.
+Unknown at that time is that aluminum wiring is a probable fire hazard because of problems regarding expansion, micro-fretting and arcing at connectors, which can cause overheating at connections between the wire, devices or at aluminum wire splices.

 Also, the connection becomes warmer when current flows through wires.
 The expansion of the aluminum, confined under a screw terminal, generates immense pressure that allows the metal to flow into empty spaces in the connector.
 When the electrical load is removed, the aluminum cools and contracts before a gap forms between the wire and connector.
 After that, the slightly loose-fitting connection has a much higher resistance, but more corrosion forms in the gap.
 This corrosion then further increases the resistance.
 These connections can become hot enough to start a fire without ever causing the circuit breaker to trip.
 Aluminum wiring is mostly thought to have a useful life of around 30 years.